hakankayaci/computer-network-security-final/README.md

 # Advanced End-to-End Encrypted Chat Application with AI-Based Anomaly Detection

-This is a third-year Computer and Network Security course project.
+This is a Computer and Network Security course project.
 It is a local, terminal-based chat system where two demo clients, Hakan and Melike, communicate through a central server.
 The server can relay messages, show a spy-server view, and run a local AI-style security agent over metadata logs.

 The project is educational and safe.
 It runs on `localhost` only and does not perform real attacks.